 The United States Agency for International Development (USAID) is inviting applications for Donald M. Payne International Development Fellowship Program.
-Fellowship is available to pursue a two-year degree in the area of international affairs or another area of relevance.
+The fellowship is available to pursue a two-year degree in the area of international affairs or another area of relevance.

 The USAID Donald M. Payne International Development Graduate Fellowship Program seeks to attract outstanding young people who are interested in pursuing careers in the Foreign Service of the U.S. Agency for International Development (USAID).